English

 Definition

-A bearish market refers to a prolonged period in which the prices of securities are falling or are expected to fall.
-Typically defined as a decline of 20% or more from recent highs, a bearish market is often associated with widespread pessimism and negative investor sentiment.
-This market condition can affect various asset classes, including stocks, bonds and commodities.
+A bearish market refers to a prolonged period characterized by a significant decline in the prices of securities, typically defined as a drop of 20% or more from recent highs.
+This market condition is often accompanied by widespread pessimism and negative investor sentiment, which can create a self-reinforcing cycle of declining prices.
+Bearish markets can impact various asset classes, including stocks, bonds, commodities and even real estate, making it essential for investors to understand the dynamics at play.

 Components of a Bearish Market